magento/knowledge-base/src/announcements/magento-announcements/upgrade-compatibility-tool-for-magento.md

 ---
-title: Upgrade Compatibility Tool 1.1.0 for Magento
+title: Upgrade Compatibility Tool 1.1.0 for Adobe Commerce
-labels: CLI,GraphQL,Magento Commerce Cloud,PHP,Upgrade Compatibility Tool,announcements,command line,deprecated,reports,update,upgrade,version,1.1.0
+labels: CLI,GraphQL,Magento Commerce Cloud,PHP,Upgrade Compatibility Tool,announcements,command line,deprecated,reports,update,upgrade,version,1.1.0,Adobe Commerce, cloud infrastructure
 ---

-The Upgrade Compatibility Tool is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules and core code installed in it.
+The Upgrade Compatibility Tool 1.0.1 is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules and core code installed in it.
 It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.

 ## What is new on UCT 1.0.1?